goldentroll/learn-css/project-css-b1-visual-rules/README.md

 # Project CSS B1 Visual Rules

-## Requeirements
+To code this project you need to know:

-- CSS Structure
+CSS Structure
-- Font Family
+, Font Family
-- Font Size
+, Font Size
-- Font Weight
+, Font Weight
-- Text Align
+, Text Align
-- Color
+, Color
-- Opacity
+, Opacity
-- Background Image
+, Background Image
-- Review Visual Rules

-If you are not familier with them please read Learn CSS eBook from (https://codingwithbasir.com/learn-css)
+If you are not familier with them please download Learn CSS eBook from (https://codingwithbasir.com/learn-css)

-## Project Definition
+## Project Title: Romantic eMail

-Romantic Love Letter

-1. Create a html file with your name like john.html
+1. Create a html file with your name like `john.html`
 2. Add current code to that file:

 ```html